 When Can Your Reckless Driving Conviction Be Expunged?

-When a conviction is expunged in Virginia, all records of your arrest and court case are removed from your criminal record.
+When a conviction is expunged in Virginia, all records of your charge and court case are removed from your criminal record.
 This can be a huge benefit to you because it cannot be accessed by employers, state agencies, educational institutions, and others.
 It would also allow you to treat the charge as if it never happened.